RigNet: Repetitive Image Guided Network for Depth Completion

 \subsection{Repetitive Hourglass Network}

 For autonomous driving in challenging environments, it is important to understand the semantics of color images in view of the sparse depth measurement.
 The problem of blurry image guidance can be mitigated by a powerful feature extractor, which can obtain context-clear semantics.
 In this paper we present our repetitive hourglass network shown in Fig.~\ref{Fig.2}.
 RHN$_i$ is a symmetrical hourglass unit like Unet.
 The original color image is first encoded by a $5\times5$ convolution and then input into RHN$_1$.
-Next, we repeatedly utilize the same unit to gradually extract high-level semantics.
+Next, we repeatedly utilize the similar but lightweight unit, each layer of which consists of two convolutions, to gradually extract high-level semantics.
 In the encoder of RHN$_i$, $E_{ij}$ takes $E_{i(j-1)}$ and $D_{(i-1)j}$ as input.
 In the decoder of RHN$_i$, $D_{ij}$ inputs $E_{ij}$ and $D_{i(j+1)}$.
-The process can be defined as:
+When $i>1$, the process is